 - Its unique frame structure makes it susceptible to wind damage

 Easily one of the best choices for those on a budget.
 Though it only comes in a 22-foot length, it’s lightweight fiberglass frame offers a super quick set up.
 One of the key features is the built-in pitching machine harness.
-This allows the pitching machine to remain outside of the cage, giving the batter the entirety of its length to react.
+This allows the pitching machine to remain outside of the batting cage, giving the batter the entirety of its length to react.